nelsonsar/nash/README.md

 ## Why?

-I thought that this would be nice to represent small words as numbers and I found out that is not.
+I thought that this would be nice to represent small words as numbers.
 For example:

-In base26 the word **duck** is equals to **195914** (which has two more digits than the word itself).
-This is useful to express things like:
+In base26 the word **duck** is equals to **195914** (which is not that bad) and this is useful to express sequential letters (AA, AAA, BA, CAA and other things that look like columns from spreadsheet programs).

-- A = 1 (or -1);
-- AAA = 703;

-And things like columns from spreadsheet programs.

 So if you have something secret (and really like numbers...) or like numerology maybe this will help with something.